Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Introduction

 \section{Introduction}

-Modern developments in the areas of theoretical high energy physics (THEP) owe a great deal to the basic concepts and ideas borrowed from pure mathematics.
-However, the enormous progress in the realm of theoretical studies of (super)string theories (see, e.g.~\cite{gsw,pol,lus,bbs,ric} and references therein) has brought together, in an unprecedented manner, the active researchers in the domains of THEP and pure mathematics almost on the {\it same} intellectual footing.
+It is a well-known fact that, at the initial stages of the developments in theoretical physics, the basic concepts and ideas were borrowed from pure mathematics.
+However, at present, this scenario has changed dramatically due to the mathematical sophistication and rigor required in the realm of modern-day theoretical high energy physics (THEP) to explain some of the excellent experimental observations that have been made in the domain of high energy physics.
+To be specific, the enormous progress made in the theoretical studies of (super)string theories (see, e.g.~\cite{gsw,pol,lus,bbs,ric} and references therein) has brought together, in an unprecedented manner, the active investigators in the research areas of THEP and pure mathematics almost on the {\it same} intellectual footing.
 In other words, there has been a notable convergence of ideas from pure mathematics and THEP which has been fruitful to {\it both} kinds of active researchers.
-In our studies on the field-theoretic examples for Hodge theory, such kind of convergence of ideas has been observed where the physical aspects of Becchi-Rouet-Stora-Tyutin (BRST) formalism~\cite{brs1,brs2,brs3,brs4} and mathematical ingredients of the de Rham cohomological operators of differential geometry (see, e.g.~\cite{egh,mm,gss,van,nis,joel}) have been found to blend together in a beautiful fashion\footnote{Such studies have {\it also} been shown to be connected to the field-theoretic models of the topological field theories \cite{tho} because we have been able to propose a {\it new} type of $2D$ topological field theory (TFT) which captures ~\cite{rpm1} a few aspects of Witten-type TFT \cite{wit} and some salient features of the Schwarz-type TFT \cite{sch}.
-Hence, our studies have been physically as well as mathematically useful in a subtle manner.}.
-To be precise, we have been able to demonstrate that the {\it massless} and St{\"u}ckelberg-modified {\it massive} Abelian $p$-form ($p = 1, 2, 3$) gauge theories in $D = 2p$ (i.e. $D = 2, 4, 6$) dimensions of spacetime are the tractable field-theoretic models of Hodge theory (see, e.g.~\cite{rpm2,rpm3,rpm4,rpm5} and references therein) within the framework of BRST formalism where the discrete and continuous symmetry transformations (and corresponding conserved charges) have been able to provide the physical realizations of the de Rham cohomological operators of differential geometry at the {\it algebraic} level.
+In our studies on the field-theoretic examples for Hodge theory, such a kind of convergence of ideas has been observed where the physical aspects of Becchi--Rouet--Stora--Tyutin (BRST) formalism~\cite{brs1,brs2,brs3,brs4} and mathematical ingredients of the de Rham cohomological operators of differential geometry (see, e.g.~\cite{egh,mm,gss,van,nis,joel}) have been found to blend together in a beautiful fashion.
+To be precise, we have been able to demonstrate that the {\it massless} and St{\"u}ckelberg-modified {\it massive} Abelian $p$-form ($p = 1, 2, 3$) gauge theories in $D = 2p$ (i.e. $D = 2, 4, 6$) dimensions of spacetime are the tractable field-theoretic models of Hodge theory (see, e.g.~\cite{rpm2,rpm3,rpm4,rpm5} and references therein) within the framework of BRST formalism\footnote{It is worthwhile to point out that such studies have {\it also} been shown to be connected to the field-theoretic models of the topological field theories~\cite{tho} because we have been able to propose a {\it new} type of BRST-quantized $2D$ topological field theory (TFT) which captures~\cite{rpm1} a few aspects of the Witten-type TFT~\cite{wit} and some salient features of the Schwarz-type TFT~\cite{sch}.
+Hence, our studies have been physically as well as mathematically useful in a subtle manner.} where the discrete and continuous symmetry transformations (and corresponding conserved charges) have been able to provide the physical realizations of the de Rham cohomological operators of differential geometry at the {\it algebraic} level.
 It is pretty obvious that these kinds of field-theoretic models of Hodge theory are defined {\it only} in the {\it even} dimensions (i.e. $D = 2, 4, 6$) of spacetime.